natmasslove/aws_howto/mwaa_connections_and_vars/README.md

     ...
 ```

-3. **get_connection** - retrieves and outputs both URI and JSON connections to prove they result in the same connection properties
+3. **get_connection** - this operator retrieves and outputs both the URI and JSON connections to demonstrate that they result in the same connection properties.
 ![get_connection_output](images/get_connection_output.png)

 ## Using Variable values (Secrets / OS local variable)

-Now let's take a look at several ways to define variables in Airflow.
+Now let's explore several methods for defining variables in Airflow.

 ![High-level description](images/high-level-variables.png)

-The first one is to define those using AWS Secrets Manager (very similar to working with connection we described above).
+The first method is to define variables using AWS Secrets Manager, which is very similar to working with connections, as we described above.

-Another method is to define OS environment variables, which is more suitable for rarely changing values (one of real-life examples -
+Another method is to define OS environment variables, which is more suitable for values that rarely change.
+One real-life example is defining the environment name (e.g., dev/qa/prod).
-is to define environment-name (dev/qa/prod)).

-If you have followed cluster set up steps from previous section, all variables are already ready to use.
-Let's proceed and test those.
+If you have followed the cluster setup steps from the previous section, all the variables are already prepared for use.
+Let's proceed and test them.

 ### Retrieving variable value from Secrets Manager

-MWAA cluster settings done in cloudformation\020_mwaa.yaml (variables_prefix):
+In the MWAA cluster settings defined in **cloudformation/020_mwaa.yaml**, we specified the **variables_prefix** for the Secrets Manager backend:
 ```yaml
       AirflowConfigurationOptions:
         secrets.backend: airflow.providers.amazon.aws.secrets.secrets_manager.SecretsManagerBackend
         secrets.backend_kwargs: !Sub '{"connections_prefix" : "${ProjectName}/connections", "variables_prefix" : "${ProjectName}/variables"}'
 ```

-Test variable is created in cloudformation\025_secrets_mysql_and_var.yaml:
+We have also created a test variable in **cloudformation/025_secrets_mysql_and_var.yaml**:
 ```yaml
   SecretMWAATestVariable:
     Type: AWS::SecretsManager::Secret